 The TWU USRA application process contains two parts: Part I is to be filled out by the student.
 Part II is to be filled out by the proposed supervisor.
-Hard copies of Parts I and II, along with a copy of the student’s unofficial transcript(s), must be submitted to the Scholarship Liaison Officer, Office of Research & Graduate Studies, at ORGS@twu.ca from a @mytwu.ca email address.
+Parts I and II, together with the student’s unofficial transcript(s), must be submitted to the Scholarship Liaison Officer, Office of Research & Graduate Studies, at ORGS@twu.ca from a @mytwu.ca email address.

 Term of Award: Up to 16 weeks, and no fewer than 10 weeks (desired term to be indicated on the application)

-UGRC Requirement: *USRA recipients are required to present a project at TWU's annual Undergraduate Research Conference in the Spring semester.
+Undergraduate Research Conference (UGRC) Requirement: USRA recipients are required to present a project at TWU's annual Undergraduate Research Conference in Spring 2022.

 - Current enrollment in any undergraduate program.